brianstm/NUS/README.md

 This repository is intended for **personal archival purposes** and is **not meant to encourage academic misconduct**.
 Please use these materials responsibly and in line with your institution’s academic integrity guidelines.

-### Let’s Connect! 🌟
+### Let&apos;s Connect! 🌟

 Got questions, feedback, or just want to say hi?
-Feel free to reach out — I’d love to hear from you! 😊
+Feel free to reach out — I&apos;d love to hear from you! 😊

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Brians%20Tjipto-0A66C2.svg?logo=linkedin)](https://www.linkedin.com/in/brians-tjipto-a25850153/)